Early Childhood Education (ECE)

 Developmentally appropriate care/nurturance of infants and toddlers.
 Utilizing relationship-based practices and child development knowledge this course prepares students to create, facilitate and evaluate infant/toddler curriculum.
 Includes activities and routines to stimulate development, learning, communication, guidance and health.
 Research-based techniques and cultural practices included.
 Weekly practice labs (14 hours) required.

-Prerequisites: ECE F104X; or permission of program head.
+Prerequisites: ECE F104X; or permission of program chair.

 Lecture + Lab + Other: 2.5 + 1 + 0